Boring-student/Mono-ChaseCam/README.md

 </p>

-This is a free-to-use HTML/javascript based overlay for roleplay streamers.
+This is a free-to-use HTML/javascript based overlay for roleplay streamers and overall general usage.
 Basically it mimics the overlay of the MOTOROLA VB400 bodycam.

 inspired from [XION-ChaseCam](https://github.com/zhivotnoya/XION-ChaseCam)